 If you want to change the world, it begins with you.
 All of us had to crawl before we learned to walk.
 You have been given a walking cane, so you can learn to walk faster.
 Use the workbook and the GlobeSmart Profile in conversations with your Danish friends and colleagues.
 You are amazing and now you are able to talk about sensitive topics without hurting anyone’s feelings.
 This is a skill others will envy.

 Congratulations from the bottom of my heart and the very best of luck to you all.

 Pictured left to right: Ahmad Atto, Syrian refugee & workshop graduate, Mette Balsby, Chairwoman of the Job Council, Kolding Municipality, Nidal Seide, Senior Consultant, Aperian Global

-If you’re a city official and would like more information on bringing a similar program to your city, contact us here.
+If you’re a city official and would like more information on bringing a similar program to your city, we’d love to connect with you.